kgosse412/8_week_sql_challenge/Case Study #1 - Danny's Diner/README.md

 **Answer:**

+- Customer A spent $76
+- Customer B spent $74
-Customer A spent $76, customer B spent $74, and customer C spent $36.
+- Customer C spent $36

 ### 2. How many days has each customer visited the restaurant?
 ______________________________________________________________